 He now is persona non grata, banned from the drug industry, from dating apps and at least nominally from Twitter (after a weird trolling campaign against a female journalist went way too far).
 Musk, on the other hand, is worth nearly $240 billion, and helms the world’s largest electric car maker, Tesla, as well as SpaceX, the only private spacecraft maker that has ferried astronauts to the International Space Station.
 His accomplishments are massive and tangible, and he has been generally viewed as one of contemporary society’s most brilliant industrialists.

-But public opinion of Musk has recently taken a Shkreli-like dive, making the resemblance between their personalities more clear.
+But public opinion of Musk has taken a Shkreli-like dive over the past year, making the resemblance between their personalities more clear.
 Although always somewhat polarizing in part because of his social media antics — remember when Musk called a hero diver who rescued boys in a flooded cave a “pedo?” — Musk is now solidly in the “much hated rich guy” camp.

 His recent tumultuous takeover of Twitter, starting with the offer, and then him suddenly backing out of the deal, drawing a lawsuit from the social media platform, and then just as suddenly going through with the purchase after all, have only accelerated the transition.
 While Musk has some understandable reasons for shifting gears midstream, namely rapid shifts in the economy, journalists quipped that the whole thing must have been an expensive charade.
 And with that, came assertions that Musk wasn’t so much a “genius” as he was a “bullsh*t artist.”